An interesting possibility to get rid of our plastic waste

 An additional problem with this scenario is that the plastic needs to be in the presence of UV.
 If it is in a landfill, it will not degrade.
 That was the case but recently, microbes have been identified as a potential source for “biodegradation” of plastics.

-Biodegradation is different from degradation in that unlike simple degradation which breaks pieces up into smaller and smaller pieces of the same material, biodegradation will convert the plastic into simple molecules bypassing the breaking into smaller particles phase.
+Biodegradation differs from degradation in that unlike simple degradation which breaks pieces up into smaller and smaller pieces of the same material, biodegradation will convert the plastic into simple molecules bypassing the breaking into smaller particles phase.

 A Natural Solution, the Waxworm